obDann/lets-learn-R-and-SAS/README.md

-# lets-learn-R-and-SAS
+# Let's learn R and SAS

-Let's learn some R!
+The purpose of this repository is learning R. This repository is expected to be active from September 2018 to April 2019